 Once you see how easy and delicious the dressing is, you’ll never go back to store-bought.
 Store-bought dressings often hide a high sugar content, numerous preservatives, and even unexpected allergens like gluten.
 The dressing in this recipe is not only MIND diet appropriate, but it is also Whole30 and keto-friendly as it has no added sugar (you won’t miss it).

 With fish, potatoes, and hard-boiled eggs, this salad is going to leave you feeling satiated.
-With leafy greens, green beans, tomatoes, onion, and olives, you’ll also be getting a diverse and plentiful dose of nutrients with antioxidant and anti-inflammatory properties.
+With leafy greens, green beans, tomatoes, onion, and olives, you’ll also be getting a diverse and plentiful dose of nutrients with antioxidant and inflammation-balancing properties.

 Tuna

 As Nice is coastal, fresh fish would certainly be truer to the origin of the recipe, but it is just fine to use canned tuna.
 It’s less expensive, still provides valuable nutrition, and you may already have some in the cupboard.
 If you are purchasing new cans of tuna, look for skipjack or albacore packed in water without added salt.
 We will add our own salt and olive oil and it’s better nutritionally to be in control of the amounts.
 Yellowfin (or ahi tuna) is typically higher in mercury than skipjack and albacore [2].
 Albacore is higher in calories and lower in protein and B-vitamins than skipjack [2].
-If you can afford to spend a little extra, try to find a sustainably caught product that uses pole-and-line or troll fishing outside of the Western and central Pacific ocean sanctuaries.
-Greenpeace offers a tuna shopping guide here (http://www.greenpeace.org/usa/oceans/tuna-guide/) rating the level of responsibility taken by each tuna brand.

 The MIND diet recommends eating fish at least once per week.
 Tuna is a great option as it is a rich source of omega-3 fatty acids.
 Omega-3s help to build the membranes that protect cells like brain neurons [3].
 People who eat more omega-3s tend to have better blood flow to the brain, and their consumption has also been linked to stronger cognition [4].